three11/optisize/README.md

 # Optisize

-Tool for resizing and optimizing images with NodeJS
+> Resize and optimize images with NodeJS

 ## About